19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (B) under subsection (1A), (1C) or (1E) of section 9 for such period of her absence from work under section 76(1) of the Employment Act, or under that subsection, as she is entitled to receive payment under that subsection; and

+[28/2008 wef 31/10/2008]

 (ii) any contribution which the employer has made under the Central Provident Fund Act in respect of such payment which is not recoverable from the employee’s wages.

-[42/2004 wef 01/10/2004]

 [28/2008 wef 31/10/2008]